-Unused drugs kept in medicine cabinets, tossed in the garbage, or flushed down the toilet or drain can be serious threats to human and environmental health.
-Of concern are controlled and non-controlled prescription drugs, as well as over-the-counter medications.
+Unused drugs, including prescriptions and over-the-counter medications, kept in medicine cabinets, tossed in the garbage, or flushed down the toilet or drain can pose serious threats to human and environmental health.
 Proper management of these drugs reduces avoidable poisoning of both children and adults; prevents intentional misuse of unwanted prescription drugs; and protects water quality and fish.

-More and more research indicates that there are impacts from drugs released into the environment.
+Scientific research continues to indicate that drugs can harm the environment.
 In one national study, scientists analyzed streams for 95 different organic wastewater contaminants, including pharmaceutical compounds.
 One or more of these wastewater contaminants appeared in 80 percent of the streams.
-Risks posed to aquatic organisms by long-term exposure to various pharmaceutical compounds are unknown.
 Wastewater treatment plants and septic systems usually do not treat or only partially treat pharmaceuticals, so chemical compounds from these drugs pass through treatment plants or septic systems to rivers or groundwater.

 Disposal recommendations for household pharmaceuticals